North West 200 Stats

 Rutter took another podium in 2018 to move onto 32 whilst Seeley added four more to further increase his record total to a whopping 36.
 However, the Carrickfergus rider failed to add to that tally in 2019, the first time since 2007 that he hadn’t stood on the rostrum, but Rutter took a brace of thirds in the two Supertwin races to move onto 34, a total that spans an astonishing 24 years, and close to within two of Seeley.

-When racing resumed in 2022 after the enforced break due to the Covid-19 pandemic though, it was Seeley who was in the ascendancy once more with three more podiums (all wins) seeing him extend his record tally to 39 and five clear of Rutter.
+When racing resumed in 2022 after the enforced break due to the Covid-19 pandemic though, it was Seeley who was in the ascendancy once more with three more podiums (all wins) seeing him extend his record tally to 39.
+Four more came in 2024 and he’s now nine clear of Rutter.

 As expected, both Ian Lougher and Joey Dunlop are high on the list with the longevity of their careers seeing them rack up 26 podiums apiece, whilst Robert Dunlop and Bruce Anstey are one place – and podium – further back.
 Anstey’s record of appearing on the podium at least once every year since he made his debut in 2002 finally came to an end in 2016.